A multivariate model for financial indices and an algorithm for detection of jumps in the volatility

-From this theorem we obtain an asymptotic evaluation for correlations between log-returns, when the time scale goes to 0.
-Recall that the correlation coefficient between $\xi_0$ and $\eta_t$ is defined as
+From this theorem we obtain an asymptotic evaluation for correlations between absolute log-returns, when the time scale goes to $0$.
+Recall that the correlation coefficient between $\xi_s$ and $\eta_t$ is defined as

-\begin{corollary}[Decay of cross-asset correlations] For the process $(X,Y)$ defined above, for any $t\geq s \geq 0$, the following expression holds as $h\downarrow 0$:
+\begin{corollary}[Decay of cross-asset correlations] For the process $(X,Y)$ defined above, for any $t> s > 0$, the following expression holds as $h\downarrow 0$:

-where with $S$ we denote an exponential variable of parameter $1$ and with $N$ a standard normal variable, they are mutually independent and both independent from all the other random variables. $S^X$ and $S^Y$ are defined in Remark \ref{unionpoi}. \end{corollary} \begin{rem} Suppose we are dealing with X and Y produced by the same time change of two different Brownian motions, i.e $I^X=I^Y=:I$, or:
+where with $S$ we denote an exponential variable of parameter $1$ and with $N$ a standard normal variable, and they are mutually independent. $S^X$ and $S^Y$ are defined in Remark \ref{unionpoi}. \end{corollary} \br{samejumps} Suppose that $X$ and $Y$ are produced by the same time change of two different Brownian motions, i.e $I^X=I^Y=:I$, or: